commercialhaskell/stackage/CURATORS.md

 ## Pull requests

-The typical story on pull requests is: If Travis accepts it and the author only added packages under his/her own name, merge it.
+The typical story on pull requests is: If the checks pass and the author only added packages under his/her own name, merge it.
 If the build later fails (see [Adding Debian packages]), then block the package until it's fixed.